epitech-mirroring/R-Type-docs/dev/about.md

         components -.-> scripts
         components -.-> rigid_body
     end

-    scripts --Can access--> Game_engine
+    scripts -- "Can access" --> GameEngine
-    CppMonoBehaviours --Can access--> Game_engine
+    CppMonoBehaviours -- "Can access" --> GameEngine
 ```

 For more information about the Stellar Forge engine, please refer to the [Stellar Forge Documentation](stellar_forge/stellar_forge.md).